davjam/MapWith/README.md

 # MapWith
-mapWith: like fmap, but can "inject" additional arguments such as whether first (or last) element, etc.
+`mapWith`: like `fmap`, but can "inject" additional arguments such as whether first (or last) element, etc.

 # Background